 Ok, so not strictly a re-shuffle, more of a thorough overhaul.
 You could push the boat out and replace the doors of your cabinets – there are some fantastic companies out there that sell bespoke kitchen doors.
 The downside?
 Despite using your existing carcasses, it can still be pretty expensive.
 There is a much cheaper alternative though, and that’s to paint your existing doors.
 Yes, it’s fairly time-consuming – hop over to our Paint Like a Pro blog and just see how many times Lyz says the word ‘prep’!
 But it’s so worth the effort.

 Our gorgeous range of paints come in different finishes so depending on what surface you’re painting, choose the nearly matt or wood paint.
 And don’t think for one minute that you have to choose just one paint colour for your cabinets; mix it up a bit with one colour on the lower cabinets and a complementing colour on the upper cabinets.
-I really love the combo of our All The Lights Off and Get Plastered paints.
 But if painting your cabinets isn’t an option, then of course you could paint your walls or woodwork.
 There’s nothing like a newly painted room to give it some oomph!
 Wallpaper’s also a great option for a kitchen wall.
 We often associate wallpaper with living rooms, hallways and bedrooms, but with so many washable wallpapers around now, there’s absolutely nothing to stop you using it in your kitchen.

 The crowning glory of any cupboard door or drawer has got to be the handles.
 They have the magical ability of being able to make an inexpensive kitchen look incredibly high end, just like that.
 Now I know I’m biased, but we really do have THE best selection of kitchen handles.
 There are so many gorgeous ones to choose from, so to help you decide Keren has written a handy blog Kitchen Handles: A guide to making the perfect choice.
-Two of my favourite paint colour/hardware combos are our Spruce Things Up paint with Gold Skyscraper handles and our All the Lights Off paint with the Thor leather handles.
+Two of my favourite paint colour/hardware combos are a dark green paint with Gold Skyscraper handles and a virtually black, but not quitepaint with the Thor leather handles.
 Absolutely stunning.